bubblxs/burn-my-reddit-account/README.md

 Why would you use Reddit to begin with?
 Well, i have no idea.

 <h3>How to use it?</h3>
-You can download the code or run it via npx:

 ####  Download
 ```